-This report provides highlights of some of the major achievements recorded by the Agency in the year ended 31st December 2016.
+This report provides highlights of some of the major achievements recorded by the Agency in the year ended 31st December 2017.

-1.0 CROP PURCHASES FOR THE 2016 CROP MARKETING SEASON
+1.0 CROP PURCHASES FOR THE 2017 CROP MARKETING SEASON

-- TIMELY DISTRIBUTION OF CROP MARKETING REQUISITES
+2.0 DISTRIBUTION OF CROP MARKETING REQUISITES

-- DEVELOPMENT OF STORAGE INVESTMENT PLAN
+4.0 DEVELOPMENT OF STORAGE INVESTMENT PLAN

 The following are the various construction projects that the Agency is undertaking in line with the storage investment plan of the Agency;